Licensing

 What You Can Do

-• Self-host — Run on your own infrastructure
+- Self-host for evaluation — Run on your own infrastructure to assess fit

 What You Cannot Do